KmiloRod/IQA_LWIR_face_recognition/README.md

 Our NSS features estimation slightly modifies the implementation in Matlab by Goodall et al. The original version of this software is available at http://live.ece.utexas.edu/research/IR/index.htm.
 For more information, please refer to the paper: T. Goodall, A. C. Bovik, and Nicholas G. Paulter Jr., "Tasking on Natural Statistics of Infrared Images", IEEE Transactions on Image Processing, vol. 25, no. 1, pp 65-79, Jan 2016.

-For calculation of the IQA metrics, the code requires the "matlabPyrTools" package developed by Eero Simoncelli, which is included in the folder './IQA/matlabPyrTools/'.
-We recommend recompiling the mex versions of the tools for your operating system and Matlab version, running the ```compilePyrTools``` script in the 'MEX' sub-folder.
+For calculation of the IQA metrics, the code requires the "matlabPyrTools" package developed by Eero Simoncelli, which is included in the folder ```./IQA/matlabPyrTools/```.
+We recommend recompiling the mex versions of the tools for your operating system and Matlab version, running the ```compilePyrTools``` script in the ```MEX``` sub-folder.
 Further information about this package can be found at http://www.cns.nyu.edu/~lcv/software.php.

-In addition to our own LWIR image segmentation scheme, we use an implementation of the approach by Filipe and Alexandre, which is also provided in the folder './Segmentation'.
+In addition to our own LWIR image segmentation scheme, we use an implementation of the approach by Filipe and Alexandre, which is also provided in the folder ```./Segmentation```.
 The method is described in the paper: Silvio Filipe and Luís A. Alexandre, “Algorithms for Invariant Long-Wave Infrared Face Segmentation: Evaluation and Comparison” Pattern Analysis and Applications, vol. 17, Issue 4, pp. 823-837.

 ## Installation
-Download or clone the complete repository folder to a working directory of Matlab, and call the functions from the Matlab command window.
+Download or clone the complete repository to a working directory of Matlab, and call the functions from the Matlab command window.
 All folders and sub-folders must be added to the Matlab path.

 ## LWIR Facial Images Sources
 Three LWIR face image databases are included, which were used for obtaining the results reported in our paper (UND, PUJ-T360, and PUJ-FONE).
-They are in the 'LWIRdatabases' folder, organized in the file structure used to the tests we performed, and already segmented and registered.
-The sub-folders 'Classifier' in each data set, contain the sub-sets used for testing the TST-method enhanced with NSS features.
+They are in the ```LWIRdatabases``` folder, organized in the file structure used to the tests we performed, and already segmented and registered.
+The sub-folders ```Classifier``` in each data set, contain the sub-sets used for testing the TST-method enhanced with NSS features.
 The distorted versions of all the images are provided as well, with four different distortions (additive white gaussian noise, gaussian blur, JPEG compression and non-uniformity).
 Please, refer to the paper referred in the Synopsis for further details on the databases.

 ## Tests